dfuenzalida/petclinic/README.md

 * Update SQL DDL/inserts in the migration files using the SQL dialect of choice (these can be borrowed from the [Spring Petclinic files](https://github.com/spring-projects/spring-petclinic/tree/main/src/main/resources/db)).
 * Update the queries in [resources/sql/queries.sql](resources/sql/queries.sql) with the SQL dialect of choice.

-## Test the application
+## Running the tests

-Run `clj -M:test` from the command line to run the tests or use the REPL/Editor integrations to run the tests for a given namespace.
+Run `clj -M:test` from the terminal, or use the REPL/Editor integrations to run the tests for a given namespace.

 ## Compiling the CSS

+You need to compile the SCSS files at least once to generate CSS files to see the correct styling of the web pages.

-If you need to test changes to the `.scss` files, run the following commands in the REPL (e.g. `clj -M:dev`):
+During development, you can run the following commands in the REPL (e.g. `clj -M:dev`):

 ```clojure
 (require '[sass4clj.main :as sass])
 (sass/-main "--source-paths" "./resources/scss" "-t" "./resources/public/css")
 ```

+If you make changes to the SCSS files, you'll need to compile them manually again (there's no watcher installed for them yet).

 The CSS files are automatically compiled when building the uberjar and container image.